 The design of ÖBB trains makes them quite accessible.
 They often have low-floor access, wide zones, color contrasts, handicapped toilets, and mobile ramps.
 There are also wheelchair bays on the trains, but ÖBB requires you to book these well in advance.
 Travelers with specific needs should submit an advanced request – at least 18 hours beforehand (48 hours for trips abroad).
 It’s also possible to request assistance at short notice (until three hours in advance) at some stations.
 You can do this by calling 05 1717 5, or by filling in the online form.

 How environmentally-friendly is public transport in Austria?

 Public transport safety tips in Austria

 In general, public transport in Austria is very safe.
 In Vienna, for example, Wiener Linien has multiple rules regarding alcohol, dogs, bikes, noise, begging, and litter.
 That said, you should always be aware of your surroundings and keep an eye on your belongings.
 You might also need to wear a mask on transport, so check before you travel.
-If you run into trouble, however, you can easily contact the emergency services.
+If you run into trouble, though, you can easily contact the emergency services.

 Making a complaint about public transport in Austria